-After 10 epochs taking 50 seconds per epoch, our model can already get roughly 70% token accuracy and 10% denotation accuracy.
-This is using input/output embeddings of size 100, a hidden state size of 200, and a bidirectional LSTM encoder, input dropout of 0.2, using Adam with learning rate 0.001.
-You can definitely do better than this with stronger models and training for longer, but attention is necessary to get much higher performance.
-Your LSTM should be in roughly this ballpark; you should empirically demonstrate that it "works", but there is no hard minimum performance.
+After 10 epochs taking 50 seconds per epoch, the reference implementation can get roughly 70% token accuracy and 10% denotation accuracy.
+You can definitely do better than this with larger models and training for longer, but attention is necessary to get much higher performance.
+Your LSTM should be in roughly this ballpark if you want to ensure that you've implemented things correctly, but there is no hard minimum performance and we won't evaluate this part of your implementation.

-Part 2: Attention (2 points)
+Part 2: Attention

-Your model likely does not perform well yet; even learning to overfit the training set is challenging.
+Your model likely does not perform that well yet; even learning to overfit the training set is challenging.
 One particularly frustrating error it may make is predicting the right logical form but using the wrong constant, e.g., always using texas as the state instead of whatever was said in the input.
 Attention mechanisms are a major modification to sequence-to-sequence models that are very useful for most translation-like tasks, making models more powerful and faster to train.

-Attention requires modifying your model as described in lecture: you should take the output of your RNN, use it to compute a distribution over the input's hidden states, take a weighted sum of those, and feed that into the final softmax layer in addition to the hidden state.
+Attention requires modifying your model as described in lecture: you should take the output of your decoder RNN, use it to compute a distribution over the input's RNN states, take a weighted sum of those, and feed that into the final softmax layer in addition to the hidden state.
 This requires passing in each word's representation from the encoder, but this is available to you as output (returned by the encoder).